paulscode/pi-lightshow/README.md

 (TODO: will attach an example drawing in the future)

+OPTIONALLY, the lightshow can be integrated with external automations via API.
+To accomplish this, first create two web endpoints.
+One endpoint should be for checking if there is a request, and it should output "1" if there is a request, or "0" otherwise.
+The other endpoint should mark the request as done, and it should return "1" if successful, or "0" otherwise.
+Enter the full URLs to the two endpoints into lightshow.py (see variables "integrationCheck" and "integrationDone").
+Integration keys can be added as GET parameters for additional security.
+(TODO: support keys in header)

 Recommend running Raspbian Lite.
 IMPORTANT NOTE: Support for OMX Player was discontinued in Raspbian Bullseye, so you must use legacy Raspbian Buster.
 (TODO: will update this repo to support latest Raspbian version)